Didayolo/automl-conf-2022/README.md

-# AutoML Competitions: a Meta-Learning Perspective
+# Reducing the number of participants improves meta-generalization in ML competitions

-### Anonymous authors
+### Adrien Pavao, Isabelle Guyon and Zhengying Liu

-Reproducible experiments associated to the submission to [AutoML-Conf 2022](https://automl.cc/).
+Reproducible experiments associated to the submission to [ESANN 2022](https://www.esann.org/).